OutThisLife/NWS-WP/README.md

 # NWS-WP
 This is a less-than-boilerplate WordPress theme.
 This theme does not focus so much on giving you basic styles, but rather a strict (yet flexible) foundation to work within.
 It simplifies adding: widgets, theme options, image sizes, sidebars, JS libraries, CSS, navigation menus, shortcodes.
 All classes in the classes/ folder are autoloaded via sys/autoloader.php

 The themes base is built with schema.org, AngularJS and RequireJS.
 RequireJS is used to simplify JS loading.
 AngularJS is to simplify any DOM manipulation via directives.
 I've also built a way to use WP as a single-page application without having to re-code much (at all).
-We'll get to that in a bit.

 It also gives you a handy toolset to work with when actually coding the theme.